oyssolbo/donkey_elevator/elevator_project/README.md

 ## File-structure
-The project's source code is found inside _/lib_, with the supervisors being inside _/lib/supervisors_
+The project's source code is found inside _/lib_, with the supervisors being inside _/lib/supervisors_.

+## Comunication
+The modules comunicate between each other via message passing based on the function in the Network module.
+Master    <-> Panel
+Master    <-> Elevator
+Master     -> Lights
+Elevator  <-> Panel
+Elevator   -> Lights

 ## Running the project